GuildCrafts/skills/A_TRAIL.md

 ### Chrome Developer Tools

 - [ ] can track asset loading requests in the network tab
+- [ ] can select an element in the DOM tree

 ## Basic JavaScript in the Browser